2219 87 Oakwrights Mark Watts Primary hero

 Choosing to build with oak

 “We absolutely love the look and feel of oak frames, especially the exposed beams,” smiles Steve.
-"Incorporating this warmth allowed us to create our dream home that meets our current and future needs.
+"Incorporating this warmth allowed us to our dream oak home that meets our current and future needs.
 We met Pete Tonks, (one of our Regional Architectural Designers) at an Oakwrights open day and we were very much drawn to the style of his designs.”

 Susanne loved Pete’s work so much that she sent him a poem, or rather a limerick, to get his attention and assure him of their desire to work with him.
 This prose would also become the inspiration for our lifestyle magazine ‘Poems’ which you can browse online here.